clemente-lab/CUTIE/README.md

 ### Usage ###
 ---

 The config file test_config.ini will need to be modified depending on the location of the input data files and the desired result for the output directory.
-In any given config file we have the given fields (see `/examples/config_template.ini`).
+In any given config file we have the given fields (see `/demos/config_template.ini`).
 Note that tidy dataframes have samples as rows, variables as columns; untidy denotes the converse.
 When you are ready, simply run `calculate_cutie.py -i <path_to_config_file>/<config_file>`.
+See the Wiki for more information and detailed examples.

 ```
 [input]